ofnode/of/README.md

 Installing
 ----------

-1. `git clone --recursive --depth 1 https://github.com/ofnode/of` will clone this repository.
+1. `git clone --recursive --depth 1 https://github.com/ofnode/of` will clone this repo.
 2. Install developer files for your Linux distro with a script from `dev/install/linux` folder.
 3. Download precompiled libraries from [releases](https://github.com/ofnode/of/releases) page and extract `lib-linux` folder to `of`.